mofa-org/mofa-new/README.md

 ### **Note**:
 - Ensure that the Python environment is clean, with no multiple Python versions, to avoid conflicts between the Dora-rs runtime and MoFA installation.
 - If you are using Anaconda / Miniconda, make sure to install MoFA in the `Base` environment to maintain consistency between the Dora runtime and MoFA environment.
-- Python version >= 3.10 is required.
+- Python version 3.10 or 3.11 is required，don't try higher version yet.
 - We have currently tested on WSL (Ubuntu 22.04) and macOS.
 Windows is not supported at this time
 ### 2.1.2 Rust Environment